A few years ago, I came across a series of posts by Jason Liske, a convert to Roman catholicism.

-Recently, I noticed a series of posts by Jason Liske, outlining his reason for converting to Roman Catholicism.
-In one such post, he laid out a few brief reasons for why he had chosen Rome over the “Eastern Orthodox” Church.
-For those interested, the full post can be found here.
-He has also written posts in a similar manner related to Anglicanism, Lutheranism and the Reformed tradition.
+In one such post, he laid out a few reasons why he had chosen Rome over the Orthodox Church.
+(For those interested, the full post can be found here.)

-Before I make an effort to respond to some of Jason’s thoughts on Orthodoxy, I wanted to lay out just a few disclaimers.
+Before I respond to some of Jason’s thoughts, I will provide a few disclaimers:

-First, it should be noted that there are likely millions of Roman Catholics who are far more loving, charitable and honorable people than I could ever hope to be.
-Simply because the Church I have committed my life and faith within disagrees with them on a number of theological issues does not mean I have no positive outlook on their church or its people.
+- There are likely millions of Roman catholics who are far more loving, charitable, and honorable people than I could ever hope to be.
+Because the Orthodox Church disagrees with them on a number of doctrinal issues does not mean I have no positive thoughts regarding people of the Roman faith.

-Expressing his love for “our eastern Christian brethren” (much appreciated!), Jason writes:
+Expressing his love for “our eastern Christian brethren”—duly noted—Jason writes:

 The first issue is the attitude of many Orthodox toward the Catholic Church, which in my experience can be described as reactionary and overly suspicious.
 While the West views the Eastern Orthodox in a very sympathetic and conciliatory fashion, the East seem to view the West much in the same way that hardline Protestants might – as a bastion of error, as “papists”, heretics, the antichrist, and the like.
 It is truly saddening, but in my experience, I have found it to be somewhat true.
 Catholic saints such as St. Francis of Assisi, St. Therese of Lisieux, and St. John of the Cross are viewed as heretical figures overcome by imagination in their spiritual lives, and tainted by “Romanism”.
 A truly sad thing, as the West views many of the great saints of Eastern Orthodoxy with admiration and a willingness to learn from their teachings.
 While such figures as Photios and Gregory Palamas may still be viewed in a negative light, they are venerated in Eastern Catholic rites as saints.
 Seraphim of Sarov, a truly remarkable and saintly figure, has become an object of much veneration and love amongst Catholics, and Catholic scholars are starting to truly acknowledge the profound writings and thought of such Eastern Orthodox saints as Symeon the New Theologian, Theophan the Recluse, Tikhon of Zadonsk, Nectarios of Aegina, Mother Maria Skobtsova, Nicodemus the Hagiorite, and many others.
 But the East does not return the favor, instead acknowledging the greatest saints of the West to be, at best, in error and whose salvation is also at best uncertain.